Medical Cannabis for Epilepsy in the UK

 Your specialist will assess clinical benefit at defined intervals — typically after two to four months — and will discontinue treatment if there is no meaningful response.

 The information on this page is provided for general educational purposes only and does not constitute medical advice.
 Eligibility for medical cannabis in the UK is determined by a licensed specialist on an individual clinical basis.
 Always consult a qualified healthcare professional about your own situation.
+Last reviewed: May 2026.
+Information is subject to change — always verify directly with a licensed clinic.

 Could you qualify for a prescription?